Shein: Controversies

-Environmental and health issues
+Environmental impact

-Deutsche Welle released in late 2021 a video detailing the ultra-fast-fashion system Shein is built on, criticizing the targeting of young adolescents less susceptible to make wise financial decisions, as well as the caused environmental impact.
+Deutsche Welle released a video in late 2021 detailing the ultra-fast-fashion system Shein is built on, criticizing the targeting of adolescents and young adults less likely to make wise financial decisions, as well as the caused environmental impact.
 Other media outlets have pointed at the addictive nature of the app, noting how its low prices get people to buy things they do not need.
-Due to the affordability of Shein, most clothes are not high-quality and can lead people to dispose of them, exacerbating the textile waste problem.
+Due to the affordability of Shein, most clothes are not high quality and can lead people to dispose of them, exacerbating the textile waste problem.
+In 2023, Time magazine reported that the company was producing more than 6.3 million tons of carbon dioxide every year.
+The manufacturers’ rapid use of virgin polyester and large consumption of oil churns out the same amount of CO2 as approximately 180 coal-fired power plants.

 In response to criticism, Shein launched a resale service on its US app that enables the buying and selling of secondhand Shein fashion.
 There are mixed reactions to the efficacy of this initiative.
 Shein pieces are highly affordable hence customers may choose to buy a new item rather than purchase a resale piece.

-Lead toxicity concerns
+Unsafe chemical exposure

-Shein has also cited in a Marketplace investigation overseen by professor Miriam Diamond at the University of Toronto for selling toddlers' jackets that contained almost 20 times the amount of lead permitted under Health Canada's safety regulations.
-The company also sold a red purse that contained 5 times the permitted amount of lead.
+Shein was also cited in a Marketplace investigation overseen by professor Miriam Diamond at the University of Toronto for selling toddlers' jackets that contained almost 20 times the amount of lead permitted under Health Canada's safety regulations.
+The company also sold a red purse that contained five times the permitted amount of lead.
 Shein notified Marketplace that they would stop selling the two items and would stop getting supplies from the corresponding suppliers until the problem was addressed.

-Human rights and labor violations
+In May 2024, South Korean authorities found that some of Shein products contained unsafe level of phthalates.

+Labor law violations

-Shein has been accused of violating the rights of Chinese workers.
-In 2021, a Public Eye investigation by found that staff across six sites in Guangzhou were working 75-hour weeks in breach of Chinese labor laws.
+In 2021, a Public Eye investigation reported that employees of six Shein suppliers in Guangzhou were working 75 hours per week in breach of Chinese labor laws.
 Public Eye also discovered workshops with blocked corridors and stairways.

-In August 2021, Shein claimed on its website that its factories were certified by the International Organization for Standardization (ISO) and SA8000.
-This was disputed and was considered to be a breach of the United Kingdom's 2015 Modern Slavery Act.
-According to Reuters, Shein was also in violation of a similar anti-slavery law in Australia.
+Channel 4's documentary, Inside The Shein Machine, sent undercover cameras to film factory workers who were forced to pull 17-hour shifts to make hundreds of garments a day.
+In one factory, they made a daily base salary of $20, which would then be docked by $14 if any garments had mistakes.

+In 2024, Shein said it found two cases of child labour in its supply chain last year as it tightens scrutiny of the companies that make the clothes it sells.
+Shein’s general counsel for Europe, the Middle East and Africa, Yinan Zhu, disclosed the cases in a letter to MPs in the United Kingdom in 2025.
+One of the incidents involved a child aged 11 years and eight months.

-The Wall Street Journal reports that Shein has an in-house team to monitor supply-chain partners.
-Independent agencies such as Intertek Group will also be engaged to conduct audits.
+Shein said it has built an in-house team to monitor supply-chain partners and engages with independent agencies such as Intertek to conduct regular and unannounced audits.